Skip to main content

 5. Set appropriate lease durations based on your workload

-3. Monitor queue depth to detect processing issues
+3. Monitor consumer lag on any external trigger channel to detect processing issues early.

 Troubleshooting